 Evaluating How Root Capital’s Client Businesses Impact Smallholder Livelihoods: Sorghum in Ghana

 In partnership with Participatory Development Associates, Root Capital conducted evaluations with two agricultural enterprises in Ghana.
-With the support of the Mastercard Foundation, we sought to understand the impact of Root Capital’s financing on each enterprise and the impacts on local farmers.
+These reports—produced with the support of the Mastercard Foundation—demonstrate the impact of Root Capital's lending and advisory services on individual businesses and the impact that those enterprises have on their suppliers and communities.
 The first report focused on Serendipalm, a palm oil producer in the Eastern Region of Ghana.
-This second, and final, evaluation in the series looks at Faranaya, a sorghum aggregator in Ghana’s Upper East Region.
+This second, and final, evaluation in the series looks at Faranaya, a sorghum aggregator in Ghana's Upper East Region.

 Meaningful findings from the study include: